KrishnaMouryaParuchuri/TransactionFaultDetector/README.md

 ```

   - Builds the Spring Boot app image and starts Zookeeper, Kafka, Redis, Elasticsearch, and the app.
+  - Wait ~30-60 seconds for all services to initialize.

 2. Access the Application: